fifteenhex/too-much-to-do-too-little-time/README.md

 - Clean up, resend mediator
 - Test PCI bounce buffer on A4000
 - Test Geforce 6200 "everything is VRAM" on A4000
 - Get mah boi claude to whip a module to boot the sonnet g3 card and load linux onto it.
+(In progress)

 ## MVME147
 - Write new u-boot SPL with autoboot to EPROMs